Lent

 If you are fasting, know that the fast is not designed to earn extra favor with God.
 It doesn’t make us more spiritual than those who do not fast.
 Instead, it is a moment to realize that we were never meant to live by bread alone but by every word that proceeds out of the mouth of God.
 In other words, we fast in order to devote more time to prayer and Scripture.
 Fasting isn’t about us.
 It is about God and the way we choose to fast is between us and Jesus.
 We also fast because fasting, or giving up something for Lent, is a way of identifying the idols that seem to seep into our lives.
 Lent provides a time to tear down those strongholds.

-Lent will end on Good Friday, April 7, and Parkview will meet for a Good Friday Communion Service on that day.
-We will also have morning worship times in our fellwoship hall every day of Holy Week (April 3-7).
+Lent will end on Good Friday, March 29, and Parkview will meet for a Good Friday Communion Service on that day.
 I hope you will join us on this journey to the cross.

 Add a Comment